dolphindb/api-javascript/README.md

     /** Streaming data, the type is any vector, each element of which corresponds to a column (without name) of the subscribed table, and the content in the column (DdbObj<DdbVectorValue>) is the new data value */
     obj: DdbObj<DdbVectorObj[]>

-    /** The result after converting obj to js native data type */
+    /** Streaming data, each element of the data attribute in the object corresponds to a row in the incremental data of the subscribed table */
-    data: DdbTableData
+    data: DdbTableData<TRows>

-    /** Number of new streaming data rows */
-    rows: number

     window: {
         /** The establishment of the connection starts offset = 0, and gradually increases as the window moves */